The Boy Who Played the Harp: Music and themes

-Themes

-Similar to Dave's debut album Psychodrama, the record is considered a "concept album" by critics, while his previous record We're All Alone in This Together was not.
+Similar to Dave's debut album, Psychodrama, the record is considered a "concept album" by critics, while his previous record We're All Alone in This Together was not.
 Throughout the record, Dave follows a continuous theme of God, faith, and destiny while viewing himself as a modern version of David.
 Throughout the record, Dave covers topics of real-life problems, including anxiety, overthinking, fear of failure, infidelity to his ex-girlfriend, and success guilt.
 On the record, Dave admitted to being in therapy, expressing that it hadn't worked for him, and that he suffered from alcoholism before reaching sobriety.

 While much of the record included strong Biblical references to several books from the Bible, Dave also covered a series of political topics on the record, such as the oppression in the Democratic Republic of the Congo and how despite him advocating for the Congolese, his wealth is depicted by blood diamonds – potentially harvested from Congo, his urge to speak on the genocide in Palestine, however, he's afraid to speak due to the potential repercussions on his career, his advocacy for boycotts of Israel, corruption in many African countries, slavery in the Trucial States, and the mistreatment of locals from those on vacation.
 Dave also covers the topics of domestic violence, sexual abuse, rape, and methods of sexual harassment.

-Songs

 In "Chapter 16", Dave structures the track as a conversation with Kano, an artist that he once looked up to.
 The two have a direct conversation on the track as they give each other respect for their contributions to hip-hop.
 They ask each other introspective questions about the music industry and their own lives.
 In the track, it was revealed by Dave that its title refers to 1 Samuel 16, the sixteenth chapter of the First Book of Samuel in the Old Testament of the Christian Bible.
 On "Selfish", Dave spends the 4 minutes and 32 seconds questioning himself and the decisions he makes, revealing the impacts they have on his life while alluding to attending therapy on Harley Street and spending time at the Grosvenor Casino on Edgware Road.

 On "Fairchild", Dave tells a story about Tamah, who faced sexual harassment, sexual abuse, and an attempted rape.
 While Dave narrated the story, Nicole Blakk rapped the first verse from Tamah's perspective.
 On "The Boy Who Played the Harp", the final and title track, Dave placed himself in different scenarios, debating his own morality.
 He covers the topics of fighting in World War II for the sake of his country, the Civil Rights Movement and the Decolonisation of Africa in the 1960s, and the Battle of Karbala, putting himself in the shoes of Husayn ibn Ali to test his morality.